facebookresearch/maca/README.md

 ## Citation

-This work was developed at Meta AI, Meta Superintelligence Labs, and the LIINC Lab at Columbia University.
+This work was developed at Meta AI in collaboration with Meta Superintelligence Labs and the LIINC Lab at Columbia University.

 If you use this framework in your research, please cite: